newmanw/mage-server/docs/use_cases/feeds.md

    * Options for a feed service would generally include a URL the app will use to fetch feeds data from the feed service.
 1. A1 changes the options as desired.
 1. A1 requests to test the provided options by fetching data from the feed source.
-1. The app presents the list of feed types the feed service provides.
+1. The app presents the list of topics the feed service provides.
 1. A1 confirms the new feed service.
 1. The app presents a prompt asking A1 to configure new feeds from the service.
 1. A1 requests to configure new feeds from the service.